tbeucler/2023_SD_REP/README.md

 - **Spatial_Join_SVI.dbf:** This database contains the results of the spatial join operation, which associates district-level CDC social vulnerability indices to zipcodes.

+- **SVI_Redlining_Intersect.xlsx:** This Excel spreadsheet contains the results of an intersetion operation, which overlaps HOLC-defined neighborhoods and district-level social vulnerability indices.

 - **.ttf** Font files for Times New Roman fonts, used for plot aesthetics.

 ## Code